 - Darcy Crosman of El Sobrante, California, is a retired union pipe welder and a freelance editor.

-- David Lapp of South Lebanon, Ohio, is a co-founder of Braver Angels and director of The Working People’s Project.
+- David Lapp of South Lebanon, Ohio, is a co-founder of Braver Angels and director of We the People’s Project.

 - Janelle Burke of Everett, Washington, is a former nurse and school board candidate; the founder

 and editor of WakeUpSnoCo; and co-founder of Embrace.
 Reclaim.
 Heal – Because We Care, a community outreach organization dedicated to healing in the Black community and for U.S. veterans.